MatheusRabetti/matheusrabetti.github.io/_posts/2016-11-13-beautiful-ggplot-candidates.md

 A brief explain on the packages:

-  - Dplyr and data.table are the undispensible tools for every analysis.
+  - dplyr and data.table are the undispensible tools for every analysis.
-  - GGplot2, scales and extrafont are the best tools for static plots.
+  - ggplot2, scales and extrafont are the best tools for static plots.
   - Rcurl is good workaround package to solve download issues.

 Before going further, let's get a single file and have a overall look on it.
 The candidates file of electoral race can be downloaded from the Superior Electoral Court website.